DataAlgoDev/git-basics/Git commands.md

-## Git commands
+# Git commands

-# Setup and startup
+## Setup and startup

-git init : to initialize the selected folder as git working directory git status : Shows status of working tree
+To initialize the selected folder as git working directory
+* git init

+Shows status of working tree
+git status

 # Adding files to staging area (index file)